Frances Power Cobbe: Life

 Frances Power Cobbe was a member of the prominent Cobbe family, descended from Archbishop Charles Cobbe, Primate of Ireland.
 She was born in Newbridge House in the family estate in present-day Donabate, County Dublin.
+Her niece Frances Conway Cobbe was one of the first 12 students at the newly founded women's college Somerville Hall (later Somerville College) in Oxford.